aguaviva/SEMap/README.md

 This repo includes:

 1) A simple bot that will ask you Socratic questions on your belief [Live Demo](http://semap.duckdns.org/BeliefExplorer.html)
 2) A conversation editor, to help the bot ask new/better questions.
-It shows the conversation as a graph.
-Needs a big monitor!
 [Live Demo](http://semap.duckdns.org/)

 ## The bot